MicrosoftDocs/minecraft-creator/creator/Documents/CavesAndCliffsEntities.md

 ms.author: v-jeffreykim
 title: Introduction to the Caves & Cliffs Entities ms.prod: gaming
+description: An introduction to the new Entities that are included in the Caves & Cliffs update
 ---

 # Introduction to the Caves & Cliffs Entities